Panduranga and Rukmini

 Panduranga/Vitthala is the reigning deity of Maharashtra, similar to the position Durga holds in Bengal.
 Vitthala’s Bhakti cult (devotion as opposed to ritual) has few parallels.

-According to Temples and legends of Maharashtra by M S Mate, the presence of deity in Pandharpur was never continuous.
-He has been removed few times.
-Once by Vijayanagar ruler Krishnadeva Raya, of Vijayanagar dynasty, to be installed in Vittala temple, once to protect it from invaders and twice its was stolen and held in ransom by private individuals (recorded incidents).
+According to Temples and Legends of Maharashtra by M S Mate, the presence of the deity in Pandharpur was never continuous.
+He has been removed a few times.
+Once by Vijayanagar ruler Krishnadeva Raya, of the Vijayanagar dynasty, to be installed in the Vittala temple, once to protect it from invaders, and twice it was stolen and held in ransom by private individuals (recorded incidents).

 Sharing my passion